 The created segment appears over the entire analytics account, making it possible to check various insights within a segment.
 Thus, in the “Channel Overview”, you can track the digital marketing channels, that led these users or examine the full audience report.

-Please remember, this feature is available with each stage of the purchase funnel, and you can analyse buyer sessions with no-basket addition, check-out abandonment and sessions with transactions simultaneously.
+Please remember, this feature is available with each stage of the purchase funnel, and you can analyze buyer sessions with no-basket addition, check-out abandonment and sessions with transactions simultaneously.

 Based on the foregoing ecommerce segments you created according to your weak areas, examine which pages on your website are landing and which are exit within each group of sessions.
 This step will help you understand the exact pages which require improvements and more detailed analysis.